GeniusVentures/diamonds/docs/ROADMAP.md

 ### Phase 1: Advanced Defender Features

->> DEFENDER PHASE OUT: Open source equivalent will be developed
+>> DEFENDER is phasing out so focus will be on switching to the open source equivalents.

 - [ ] **Sentinel Integration**: Automated monitoring and alerting
 - [ ] **Autotask Support**: Custom automation scripts for diamond operations